WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/Dossier/Methods/addItem.md

 **objectId** *string*

-The object ID on the Enterprise Server of the object to remove from the Dossier.
+The object ID on the Enterprise or Studio Server of the object to remove from the Dossier.

 **Return value**